saharama/saharama.github.io/essays/reflections.md

   - Reflections
 ---

-If you are reading this,

-I am not finished yet sorry pls spare me

 ## Let's Get Down To Business

 <img class="ui medium right floated rounded image" src="../images/reflections/reflections-fishing.jpg">

 In the well known movie, "Mulan", the main character Mulan sees her reflection in a the pond, in the midst of an existential crisis, and asks herself, "When will my reflection show who I am inside?"
+The picture to the upper-right depicts me also staring into the water.
 In some ways, I feel like Mulan in relation to the ICS314 athletic software engineering experience.
 At the beginning, I was reluctant to take this class because I heard that it was a lot of work, yet the results were great.
 Looking back at my former self who could only code in C++ and share code primarily on Google Drive, we have come quite the long way.
 I have learned countless things in terms of web development, but more importantly, about fundamental software engineering concepts that I can apply to further improve other aspects of my education and research.

 If you are not familiar with the animated movie, Mulan, take a listen to the song *Reflection* at [https://youtu.be/lGGXsm0a5s0](https://youtu.be/lGGXsm0a5s0){:target="\_blank"}, as I make some significant song references thoughout this essay.